Gaby1337/CleanSwitch-Switch-Configuration-Update-Automation/README.md

 **CleanSwitch** is a PowerShell-based automation script designed for bulk VLAN cleanup and switch configuration updates across multiple network devices via SSH.

-It is ideal for situations where you need to:
+Use this script when you need to:

-- Remove a VLAN on many switches simultaneously
+- Remove a VLAN from many switches at once
-- Clean trunk interfaces
+- Clean trunk interfaces where the VLAN is allowed
 - Disable DHCP snooping for a specific VLAN
-- Perform pre-check and post-check validation
+- Perform pre/post-change validation
-- Log all device outputs for auditing or troubleshooting
+- Generate per-switch logs for documentation or troubleshooting

-> This public version uses **VLAN 2999** as an example.
+> This public example uses **VLAN 2999**.
-> In production you can set any VLAN ID you need.
+> You can change it to any VLAN ID in your environment.

 ---

 ## ✨ Features

-- Bulk configuration execution on multiple switches
+- Bulk execution of configuration changes across multiple switches
+- VLAN removal from:
-- VLAN removal from database and trunk ports
+  - VLAN database
+  - Access ports (optional)
+  - Trunk interfaces
-- DHCP snooping disable for selected VLAN
+- DHCP snooping disable for target VLAN
-- Optional pre-check and post-check validation
+- Pre-check and post-check validation
-- Per-device CLI output logs
+- SSH-based execution using Posh-SSH module
+- Per-switch log files stored automatically
-- Safe template: **no real IPs or credentials included**
+- Clean, safe template — **no real IPs or credentials included**
-- Clean structure that can be reused for any network automation task

 ---

 ## ⚙️ How It Works

-For each switch in the device list, the script:
+For each switch in the list, the script:

-1. Connects via SSH using the **Posh-SSH** module
+1. Connects via SSH using **Posh-SSH**
-2. Enters privileged EXEC mode if required
+2. Enters privileged EXEC (`enable`) mode if necessary
 3. Runs **pre-check commands**:
    - `show vlan`
    - `show interfaces trunk`
    - `show ip dhcp snooping`
-4. Removes the selected VLAN from:
+4. Removes VLAN 2999 (or your VLAN) from:
-   - VLAN database
+   - VLAN table
-   - Access ports (optional)
-   - Trunk ports
+   - trunk port `allowed vlan` lists
-5. Disables DHCP snooping for that VLAN
+5. Disables DHCP snooping on that VLAN
-6. Runs **post-check commands**
+6. Runs **post-check commands** for verification
-7. Saves all CLI output in the `outputs/` folder
+7. Saves all output to `outputs/DEVICE-IP.txt`

 ---